Last Updated on 22 February 2020 by Eric Bretscher

 These two situations need to be analysed carefully and mitigated if required.

 - A simple PWM solar charge controller switches the panels on and off rapidly to keep the battery voltage at a setpoint.
 The voltage varies very little because the battery absorbs the current while the panels are turned on.
-If the battery is removed, the open-circuit voltage of the panels is directly transferred to the output and injected into the charge bus: this means about 22V at times with standard 36-cell panels.
+If the battery is removed, the open-circuit voltage of the panels is directly transferred to the output and injected into the charge bus: this means about 22V at times with the standard 36-cell panels used in 12V nominal installations.

 - Many simple wind generators can be disconnected under load without getting damaged (as long as they don’t reach excessive speeds afterwards), but a very significant voltage spike can result, high enough to damage other electronic charge controllers that would happen to share the charge bus.